-Potential Hot Files Methods to Help Page and swap files When you run CLUSTER_CONFIG_LAN.COM or CLUSTER_CONFIG.COM to add computers to specify the sizes and locations of page and swap files, relocate the files as follows: • Move page and swap files for computers off system disks. • Set up page and swap files for satellites on the satellites' local disks, if such disks are available.

-Pot ential Hot Files Methods to Help Mo the ve these high-activity files off system disk: Use any of the following methods: • SYSUAF.DAT • Specify new locations for the files according to the instructions in Chapter 5. • NETPROXY.DAT • Use caching in the HSC subsystem or in RF or RZ disks to improve the effective system disk throughput • RIGHTSLIST.DAT improve the effective system-disk throughput. • ACCOUNTNG.DAT • Add a solid-state disk to your configuration.
-These devices have lower latencies and can handle a higher request rate than • VMSMAIL_PROFILE.DATA a regular magnetic disk.
-A solid-state disk can be used as a system disk or to hold system files. • QMAN\$MASTER.DAT • Use DECram software to create RAM disks on MOP servers • Layered product and other application files to hold copies of selected hot read-only files to improve boot times.
-A RAM disk is an area of main memory within a system that is set aside to store data, but it is accessed as if it were a disk.
+Potential Hot Files Methods to Help Page and swap files When you run CLUSTER_CONFIG_LAN.COM or CLUSTER_CONFIG.COM to add computers to specify the sizes and locations of page and swap files, relocate the files as follows: Move page and swap files for computers off system disks. • Set up page and swap files for satellites on the satellites' local disks, if such disks are available.
+Move these high-activity files off the system disk: Use any of the following methods: SYSUAF.DAT • Specify new locations for the files according to the instructions in Chapter 5.
+NETPROXY.DAT Use caching in the HSC subsystem or in RF or RZ disks to improve the effective system-disk throughput. • RIGHTSLIST.DAT ACCOUNTNG.DAT Add a solid-state disk to your configuration.
+These devices have lower latencies and can handle a higher request rate than VMSMAIL_PROFILE.DATA a regular magnetic disk.
+A solid-state disk can be used as a system disk or to hold system files.
+QMAN\$MASTER.DAT Use DECram software to create RAM disks on MOP servers to hold copies of selected hot read-only files to improve boot times.
+A RAM disk is an area of main memory within a system

+Potential Hot Files Methods to Help

+Layered product and other that is set aside to store data, but it is accessed as if it were a

+application files disk.